John Perona

 Role: Scientist

-Dr. Perona’s laboratory investigated problems of environmental significance related to the global carbon cycle.
-His team’s work applying bioinformatics, molecular genetics and biochemistry approaches led to the discovery of novel genes for sulfur uptake by methanogens, with application to understanding the key metabolic pathways for methane production by these organisms.
-His lab was also specialized in synthetic biology, including methods for engineering the genomes of microorganisms and approaches to expanding the genetic code.
-Synthetic biology of plants and microorganisms is the basis of numerous novel approaches for atmospheric carbon removal and sequestration.
+John investigates problems of environmental significance related to the global carbon cycle.
+His team’s work applying bioinformatics, molecular genetics and biochemistry approaches led to the discovery of novel genes for sulfur uptake by methanogens, with application to understanding metabolic pathways for methane production.
+He is also specialized in synthetic biology, including genome engineering and expansion of the genetic code.

-Dr. Perona is the author of From Knowledge to Power: The Comprehensive Handbook for Climate Science and Advocacy (K2P; Ooligan Press, Nov.
+John is the author of From Knowledge to Power: The Comprehensive Handbook for Climate Science and Advocacy (K2P; Ooligan Press, Nov.
 2021), which has been endorsed by climate and renewable energy leaders in Oregon and nationwide.
-The exceptionally broad scope of K2P includes climate science, law and advocacy, as well as approaches to renewable energy technology and policy.
-In 2023, Dr. Perona launched the Substack newsletter Earthward, which offers deep dives into contemporary topics in climate and renewable energy technology and policy
+In 2023, Dr. Perona launched the Substack newsletter Earthward, offering deep dives into contemporary topics in climate and renewable energy technology and policy.